RAJVEER42/git-and-github-for-beginners/README.md

 </div>

-Welcome!
+<p align="center"> Welcome!
 This repo is designed for beginners learning Git and GitHub.
-It includes essential commands, real examples, common errors, and extra tips to help you get comfortable with version control.
+It includes essential commands, real examples, common errors, and extra tips to help you get comfortable with version control. </p>

 ---